ssbaytri/CPP-Modules/CPP Module 06/README.md

 ---

 *This module demonstrates the power and flexibility of C++'s casting system.
 Understanding when and how to use each cast type is essential for writing safe, maintainable C++ code.
-The exercises progress from string parsing and type conversion, through low-level pointer manipulation, to runtime type identification—core skills for any C++ developer.*
+The exercises progress from string parsing and type conversion, through low-level pointer manipulation, to runtime type identification—core skills for any C++ developer*